hasham7861/config-files/README.md

-# .dotfiles
+# config-files

-All the dot config here for your macos configs
+common config files for personal use, but feel free to reuse